How Threat Emotions Cause Us to Misread Our Partner

 So what can we do?
 Can we ever override the misinterpretations that are so deeply tied to our threat emotions?

 We can, but that's not what we'd prefer.
-Shedding them feels like we're exposing our self to renewed injury.
+Shedding them feels like we're exposing ourselves to renewed injury.
 We'd much rather gain relief by making our partner admit fault and change.
 Yet, for reasons just mentioned, that's a losing strategy.
 Besides, it's not necessary to force our spouse to shift.
 As this article has hopefully revealed, we manufacture a fair amount of misinterpretations on our own.
 That means with deliberate effort and courage, we can single-handedly get the ball rolling.

 Here's an abbreviated three-step set of suggestions for catching and readjusting misinterpretations.

 Step 1.
-Recognize when you're triggered and initiate self-regulation
+Recognize when you're triggered and initiate self-regulation.

 Assess whether your anxiety or anger is higher than a "3" on a scale of 1 to 10.
 If it is, we're programmed to fixate on our partner as a threat and aren't ready to be constructive.
 Signs that we're emotionally activated include a sense of urgency, clenched muscles, a raised voice, trembling and a pressure to strike back or escape.
 (The interactions that provoke these reactions tend to be predictable, so learn what they are.)